Comparative Politics / Environmental Policy Research Centre (FFU)

-The Environmental Policy Research Centre (FFU) was founded in 1986 in conjunction with chair for comparative politics at the Otto-Suhr-Institute with the goal of creating a research and educational centre for environmental social sciences.
+The Environmental Policy Research Centre (FFU) was founded in 1986 in conjunction with the chair for comparative politics at the Otto-Suhr-Institute with the goal of creating a research and educational centre for environmental social sciences.

 Thanks to its internationally recognized expertise in global environmental and development issues, the FFU frequently acts in consultative capacity to ministries and governments in Germany and as well as to international institutions.
 The FFU also maintains partnerships with numerous research institutions, universities and non-governmental organizations in Europe, Asia and the Americas.